Red River Really Like it !

 -Chairlift access = a Short Day and a Short Season

-Other Thoughts: This is a beautiful course that truly rewards both the pros and the very casual players.
+Other Thoughts: This is a beautiful course that truly rewards serious and casual players.
 If you want the challenge, take the time and spend the money and get to BIG RED.
-Or if you happen to be in Red River and are taking the chair anyway, by all means borrow a couple of discs and play the easy Back Nine.
+Or if you happen to be in Red River and are taking the chair anyway, by all means borrow a couple of discs and play the mostly easy Back Nine.
 You might skip hole 10 if you want a quick, beginner friendly eight holes.

 Bring everything!!!
 This is a high mountain environment.
-Water-RainGear-Food-Good Shoes-Sunblock/glasses you name it.
-Bring it.
+Water-RainGear-Food-Good Shoes-Sunblock/ sunglasses you- name it. .

 Fill the gas tank and bring your friends on a supreme road-trip.
 Make an accurate Disc Golf map!
-This course is 'The New Northern Anchor' on an area that has 4 other 'Destination Courses' and a few 3 star courses, all within about a 2 hour drive from Taos or Santa Fe.
+I would call this course 'The New Northern Anchor' on an area that has 4 other 'Destination Courses' and a few 3 star courses, all within about a 2 hour drive from Taos or Santa Fe.

 Some of the limitations here are addressable.
 Red River may be a higher rated course soon enough.
-Judging by the BIG-TIME FUN support at the first tournament, Big Red will just get better and better.
+Big Red should get better and better.

 3 of 3 people found this review helpful.